How the Peruvian Pelican Reflects Changes in the Environment

 Challenges for the Peruvian Pelican as El Niño Years Intensify

 Sheehan says an increase in the frequency and severity of El Niño years, along with overfishing, could impact the Peruvian Pelican population by reducing available prey.
 That’s just what early research into the effect of climate change shows.
 Scientists caution that they are just beginning to understand the impact of the changing climate on natural variability like El Niño, something that has been occurring for thousands of years.
 Fishermen off the coast of Peru noticed periods of warmer water and El Niño weather – rainfall in the deserts – hundreds of years ago.
 Francisco Pizarro of Spain documented the effects after making landfall in 1525.

 Pelicans, Sheehan adds, are notoriously susceptible to habitat disturbance.
 So an increase in tourism near the breeding sites or development near those areas would be a problem.
 “With changes like these,” Sheehan says, “population recovery following periods of decline is much less likely and the overall population would gradually reduce.”

 Don’t count them out, though.
 Pelicans have existed for at least 30 million years, according to the fossil record which dates from the Early Oligocene.
-And Sheehan remains particularly fascinated by any bird, like the Peruvian Pelican, that manages to live in a relatively extreme environment.
+And Sheehan remains particularly fascinated by any bird, like the Peruvian Pelican and Chilean Flamingos of the Atacama, that manages to live in a relatively extreme environment.
 “They exhibit extraordinary adaptation which enables them to not only live but thrive in places that other birds would find inhospitable.”
 Above all, the Peruvian Pelican is a survivor and we shouldn’t count them out for surviving another 30 million years, at least.